mikewurtz/taskman/docs/taskman-design.md

 ```

 #### stop
 The stop command will stop the provided task id if the task is running and owned by the user.
 If the task is not running this command will have no effect.
 If the user does not own the task or the task does not exist a `NOT_FOUND` will be returned.
+The only exception is an admin will be able to execute stop on any existing task regardless of who owns it.

 ```
 Usage:
-  taskman stop <task-id> --user-id <user-id> [--help]
+  taskman stop <task-id> --user-id <user-id> [--server-address <host:port>] [--help]

 Description:
   Stop a running task identified by its unique task ID.
 This command terminates the specified task